Publish

 How visible or shareable do you want your writing to be?
 This might influence whether you focus on platforms with built-in audiences or lean towards those requiring more direct promotion.

-For example, if you’re just starting out on Medium and don’t yet have a large following, you can share links to your post via LinkedIn or with friends to invite readers into your world.
+For example, if you’re just starting out on a publishing and don’t yet have a large following, you can share links to your post via social media or with friends to invite readers into your world.
 This small action helps you grow your audience while also building confidence in sharing your ideas.

 Choosing a publishing platform